Mipomersen: History

-The drug was discovered and developed to Phase 2 by Ionis Pharmaceuticals and subsequently licensed to Genzyme Corporation in 2008 by an auction bid.
+The drug was discovered and developed to Phase 2 by Ionis Pharmaceuticals (then called Isis Pharmaceuticals) and subsequently licensed to Genzyme Corporation in 2008 by an auction bid.
 Ionis earned an upfront payment of $325 million, with payments of a further $825 million if milestones are met.

 Mipomersen was rejected by the European Medicines Agency in 2012 and again in 2013 due to concerns about the liver and cardiovascular adverse effects.

-In January 2013, The United States Food and Drug Administration approved mipomersen for the treatment of homozygous familial hypercholesterolemia.
+In January 2013, the United States Food and Drug Administration approved mipomersen for the treatment of homozygous familial hypercholesterolemia.

+In 2016, Ionis regained the rights to the drug and sold it to Kastle Pharmaceuticals.
+In 2019, the FDA withdrew approval for the drug.